 14. Be 100% transparent about costs

 The checkout section should be as transparent as possible.
-Tell users how much they’re paying for your goods and services, what’s the shipping cost, and what other fees they might need to pay.
+Tell users how much they’re paying for your goods and services, the shipping cost, and what other fees they might need to pay.
 A snake oil salesman approach will surely backfire.

 15. Add a final stop in the purchase journey

-Steal another page from brick-and-mortar stores’ book by offering easy addition of tempting products at the checkout.
+Steal another page from brick-and-mortar stores’ books by offering easy addition of tempting products at the checkout.
 These shouldn’t be too expensive but a little pleasure every customer can afford.
 Alternatively, it can be a product you can never have too much of, like socks, batteries, or USB cables.
 Ta-da, a simple end-game move to boost the average basket size.

 Want more insights from successful brands?

 The tips listed above are quick and easy modifications you can make to your website immediately.
-After the Black Friday madness dies down, think about implementing solutions could help your eCommerce grow revenue all year round, not just the one Friday a year.
+After the Black Friday madness dies down, think about implementing solutions that could help your eCommerce grow revenue all year round, not just the one Friday a year.